TanakaChingonzo/TanakaChingonzo.github.io/_posts/2019-06-06-conversation-audre_lorde-james_baldwin.md

 <strong>JB</strong>: Yes, yes…

-<strong>AL</strong>: And the fury that is engendered in the denial of that vulnerability – we have to break through it because there are children growing up believe that it is legitimate to shed female blood, right?
-I have to break through it because those boys really think that the sign of their masculinity is impregnating a sixth grader.
-I have to break through it because of that little sixth-grade girl who believes that the only thing in life she has is what lies between her legs…
+<strong>AL</strong>: And the fury that is engendered in the denial of that vulnerability – we have to break through it because there are children growing up believe that it is legitimate to shed female blood, right? <mark>I have to break through it because those boys really think that the sign of their masculinity is impregnating a sixth grader.
+I have to break through it because of that little sixth-grade girl who believes that the only thing in life she has is what lies between her legs…</mark>mark>

 <strong>JB</strong>: Yeah, but we’re not talking now about men and women.
 We’re talking about a particular society.
 We’re talking about a particular time and place.
 You were talking about the shedding of Black blood in the streets, but I don’t understand –